apache/drill/contrib/storage-jdbc/WritingToJDBC.md

 Apache Phoenix uses slightly non-standard syntax for INSERTs.
 The JDBC writer should support writes to Apache Phoenix though this has not been tested and should be regarded as an experimental feature.

 ## Configuring the Connection for Writing
 Firstly, it should go without saying that the Database to which you are writing should have a user permissions which allow writing.
 Next, you will need to set the `writable` parameter to `true` as shown below:

+### Setting the Batch Size
+Drill after creating the table, Drill will execute a series of `INSERT` queries with the data you are adding to the new table.
+How many records can be inserted into the database at once is a function of your specific database.
+Larger numbers will result in fewer insert queries, and more likely faster overall performance, but may also overload your database connection.
+You can configure the batch size by setting the `writerBatchSize` variable in the configuration as shown below.
+The default is 10000 records per batch.

 ### Sample Writable MySQL Connection
 ```json